 First, create a goal.
 What bring you here?
 Why do you want to learn Japanese?
 Ask yourself questions.

 Everyone knows that learning a language is not easy.
 More so when you learn it by yourself.
 Perhaps you want to be able to watch anime or drama without subtitle or you want to study in Japan, it could be anything so try to list all of the small goals and big goals you want to accomplish then choose one clear main goal.

 Because it is the most crucial part of your learning journey.
 Your goal would decide how many times you’re going to study, the time you need to accomplish it, and your study plan.

 If you fail to plan, you are planning to fail.

 A study plan is an outline/schedule towards accomplishing your learning goals.
-I recommend to divide it by day, week, month and year.
+I recommend dividing it by day, week, month, and year.
 You can review and tailor it based on your needs.

 For example, when I started my Japanese study at JASSO (my Japanese language school), my goal is to enter a Japan university.
 And to enter Japan university I need: